 Takeaway: To intervene in a bid protest, a party must have a direct and legally protectable interest affected by the case.
 Third parties that failed to submit offers in response to an initial solicitation cannot later intervene in an awardee’s protest of the procuring agency’s corrective action.

-*Victoria Dalcourt is a summer associate in our Washington, D.C. office and is not admitted to the bar.
+*Victoria Dalcourt was a summer associate in our Washington, D.C. office and is not admitted to the bar.